noorakoo/GraduationProjectAzureCloudEngineer/README.md

 ```

 # Build your Landing Zone
-Deploy Landing Zone through editor:
+Deploy Landing Zone through code editor:
-1. Clone the repository to your text editor
+1. Clone the repository to your code editor
-2. Run installments from the terminal
+2. Run 'Getting started' installments from the terminal
 3. Select your environment and change the variable values accordingly
 4. Press Run or run from terminal:
 ```